ChrisTitusTech/website/content/posts/2023/sony-playstation-is-the-devil.md

 ## What about FreeBSD?

 Since Playstation is based on FreeBSD, you would think there is a lot of collaboration back and forth between the two.
 While the project has made some commits and contributions, it is limited and most of the benefits revolve around bug fixes and exposure.
+BSD in general is used by other for-profit companies as well, but their networking stack is generally considered better than the Linux one.
+Netgate, makers of pfSense, Whatsapp, and even a small portion of Netflix's backend utilizes a bit of BSD.

 Sony picked FreeBSD over Linux because of the license behind FreeBSD that allows them to take the project and close source any contributions then profit from the proprietary nature of the platform.
 They are not obligated in anyway to contribute to the project.

 If they picked Linux this would not be the case.
 Linux operates under a strict GPL license that requires projects that are based on it to remain open source to contribute back to the main branch.
+So everyone can reap the rewards as a collective.
+One example of problems that arise from Linux's GPL license is ZFS, arguably the best file system, is actually owned by Sun (Oracle subsidiary) using a CDDL license and it makes compatibility with Linux's GPL difficult and why iXsystems (TrueNAS) choose FreeBSD as their main distribution.

 ## Walkthrough Video